 When the lady in front of me was finally done, I stepped up to the counter.
 As I was half expecting, I was sent to the next counter.
 Somehow everybody in line had seemed to know this fact eluding me, and I realized with horror that the line at THAT counter was now four people long.
-A quick calculation based on my observation of that line’s progress revealed that I’d have to wait about 32 minutes for my turn.
+A quick calculation based on my observation of that line’s progress revealed that I’d have to wait about 32 more minutes for my turn.
 But the woman at the front of that line had pity on me and waved me in.
 I pretty much gushed over with gratitude, but when she revealed to me that this was her FIFTH try to pay HER license renewal, I felt slightly ashamed.
 My three tries, you see, were nothing special.
 I still have much to learn about The Art of Patience.

 It turns out I got my disk fairly quickly and no, they didn’t run a check against outstanding tickets (another argument against the licensing office, where they well might do exactly that).
-When I arrived home, I checked if there wasn’t an online payment option after all, so I could tell you about it, but there isn’t.
+When I arrived home, I checked if there wasn’t an online payment option after all, so I could tell you about it, but there wasn’t.
 What I did find, however, was this website educating the public about AARTO and your rights versus them.
 I recommend you look at it.
 It advises, among other things, that you do not have to pay your traffic fines unless they are sent to you by registered mail, something the JMPD never does.
 So technically all your speeding fines are unlawful.
 I’m not sure I want to rely on that, because what if you get pulled over and they run a check on the system?
 I actually spoke with someone the other day who spent a night in jail for speeding, and it didn’t sound pleasant.
 Although I’m pretty sure I’d get a lot of pageviews for “I spent a night in a South African jail.”